zsparal/api-documentation/source/payments/qr-codes.rst

    languages.
 The expiry time of the QR code can be defined via the ``expiresAt`` parameter.
 This type of QR code must be scanned with the camera app of the phone, or in Belgium, via any banking app.

-Payment method specific QR codes
+Payment method-specific QR codes
 --------------------------------

-How do payment method specific QR codes work?
+How do payment method-specific QR codes work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 You generate a QR code for a payment method using the Mollie :doc:`payments </reference/v2/payments-api/overview>`
    API.